tylerlong/swagger-app/README.md

 - Show recent files list in home page
 - Design according to http://swagger.io/specification/
 - Find way to update title declaratively
+- Some fields are actually arrays.
+Refer to how we handle enums
+    - consumes, produces, schemes